9 Must-Know Tips for Choosing Your Wedding Party

 You might need ushers to lead the guests to their seats at the ceremony, plus a few people to light candles and distribute programs.
 But there are a lot of other options as well.
 Maybe you have a musically inclined friend who would love to play something at the reception.
 Or what about that friend who is an amazing writer?
 Have them pen a poem or meaningful essay to share at your ceremony.

-Tip for the taking: Think twice before offering your friends obscure, not-so-needed positions, like guest book attendant.
+Think twice before offering your friends obscure, not-so-needed positions, like guest book attendant.
 (Would you want to do that?)
 Most people would be happier with a VIP corsage and a reserved seat at the ceremony.
 (Find a comprehensive list of additional wedding party duties your loved ones can help with, here.)

-If there are no children you two feel particularly close to, you don't need a flower girl and/or ring bearer.
+If there aren't any children either of you feel particularly close to, you don't need a flower girl and/or ring bearer.
 And if you have many children you want to include, feel free.
 Have three little flower girls instead of one and give them each their own basket of flower petals (boys might enjoy throwing flower petals too!).
 Or have your two little ones walk down the aisle as pages.
 They can bear the ring, hold a keepsake or carry a "Here Comes the Bride" sign.